This post may contain affiliate links. Please read our disclosure policy.

 Overhead shot of bbq chicken on a baking sheet lined with aluminum foil.

-I love chicken thighs.
+I love crispy baked chicken thighs.
 I try to cook them just about any way I can think of but my favorite is to grill them with a bit of bbq sauce.
 But on rainy days or those days when I don’t have access to a grill I have to improvise.
 And that’s how this Oven Baked BBQ Chicken was born.

-My favorite Oven Baked BBQ Chicken Thighs are super simple to make and bake up in the oven with almost no mess….thanks to a healthy coating of aluminum foil on that baking sheet.
+My favorite Oven Baked BBQ Chicken Thighs are super simple to make and bake up in the oven with almost no mess, thanks to a healthy coating of aluminum foil on that baking sheet.
 I hate scrubbing baked on barbecue sauce more than anything in the world so I totally use way more foil than is really necessary.

 Close up of bbq chicken on a baking sheet with foil.